Shrinking or Growing?

 3

-1Brothers, I could not address you as spiritual, but as worldly—as infants in Christ.
-2I gave you milk, not solid food, for you were not yet ready for solid food.
-In fact, you are still not ready, 3for you are still worldly.
-For since there is jealousy and dissension among you, are you not worldly?
-Are you not walking in the way of man?
+1And I, brothers and sisters, could not speak to you as spiritual people, but only as fleshly, as to infants in Christ.
+2I gave you milk to drink, not solid food; for you were not yet able to consume it.
+But even now you are not yet able, 3for you are still fleshly.
+For since there is jealousy and strife among you, are you not fleshly, and are you not walking like ordinary people?

 1 Corinthians 3:1-3